rottenpunk/SunriseClockDimmer/README.md

 For debugging purposes, you can type these commands into Arduino's USB serial monitor.

-### The Sunrise Clock Webserver
+### The Sunrise Clock Webserver (in the SunriseClockDimmer repository)
 This is an ESP-01S board.
-This board has an ESP8266 chip on it and 1 meg of memory.
+This board has an ESP8266 chip on it and 4 meg of memory.